 Fiat currency creation springing forth from the Nixon Shock 1971 and the repeal of the Glass Steagall have both heavily contributed to the outsized financialization and growing disparities of wealth within the US economy today.

 The power of innovation, financialization, and compounding returns have led to exponential increases in ultra high net worth individuals.

-In the USA alone there are now more than 70,000 estates worth more than $50 USD million.
-This is about ½ of the world’s super wealthy population, on paper.
+In the USA alone there are now more than 70,000 estates worth more than $50 USD million in wealth.

 The publicly known wealthiest men on paper, are now over and or nearing $100 billion fortunes.

 Perhaps this trend can continue so long as financial bubbles, political rule rigging, and mass confidence in such a system remains intact.
 Yet fair warning to all reading this.

 Historic and often violent outlier events tend to balance wealth inequality scales when they have skewed perhaps too far.

 Are these growing disparities in wealth mostly a symptom of who the ‘rules of the game’ currently favor most?

 Regardless of the answer, politically speaking the current trends are not just destabilizing, but likely untenable over the long term.

 The battle of capital vs labor is indeed older than fiat currency's invention in China one millenia ago.